VrushankPatel/cloudnexus/docs/setup.md

-# Personal Cloud Hub - Setup Guide
+# CloudNexus - Setup Guide

 ## Overview

-Personal Cloud Hub is a self-hosted web application that combines file storage, PDF processing, note-taking, and analytics in a single, minimalist dark-mode interface.
+CloudNexus is a self-hosted web application that combines file storage, PDF processing, note-taking, and analytics in a single, minimalist dark-mode interface.

 ## Local Development Setup